jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- 2 mL of pen/strap
 	- 98 mL RFTM
 - Stir bar
-### Materials for Homogenizing Tissue:
-- Homogenizer
-- Homogenizer probes
-- Beaker of DI water
-- PCM-inoculated tissue in tubes (in incubator)
-- Culture flasks
-- 100 mL bottle of PCM with antibiotics
-- 25 cm^2 Culture Flask
 ### **Protocol** for RFTM inoculation and incubation:
 **Day 0**
 1. Autoclave: